 About Snowy Owls

-Where they Live
+Where Snowy Owls Live

-Snowy owls are the largest North American owls, and they’re among the largest owls in the world.
+Snowy Owls are the largest North American owls, and they’re among the largest owls in the world.
 They are 20”–28” in length, with a wing span of 54”–66”, and weigh 3.25–6.5 lbs.
 Males are typically smaller than females.

-Despite their name, most snowy owls are not pure snowy white.
+Despite their name, most Snowy Owls are not pure snowy white.
 They range from all white to black and white, with a pattern of dark, prominent bars—except on the face, which is always white.
 Females typically have more dark markings than males.

-The eyes of snowy owls, like those of all owls, are enormous in proportion to their heads.
+The eyes of Snowy Owls, like those of all owls, are enormous in proportion to their heads.
 Owls cannot move their eyes, so they must turn their entire heads, which they swivel a full 270° with the help of 14 neck vertebrae.
 Snowy owls have deep yellow eyes.
 A protruding upper eyelid acts as a shade from sunlight.

 To keep the birds warm, the face, beak, legs, and feet of Snowy Owls are covered with fine, fur-like feathers.
 This heavy covering of feathers has made it difficult to read the owls' leg bands without recapturing them.

-Listen to the sound of a snowy owl:
+Listen to the sound of a Snowy Owl: